joshbwelll/joshbwelll.github.io/README.md

 * Automation of ad-hoc tasks: automated weekly Power BI Report snapshot process.
 Scheduled email alerts based on Power BI data SLA statuses.
 Jira ticket creation automation utilizing requests and access intake form (Microsoft forms).
 SharePoint List: data extraction, update/delete data based on user condition, send email based on new entries of rows submitted

-* Collaborated with cross-functional teams to develop and implement an acquisition dashboard, resulting in gaining trust from key stakeholders and earned several future business intelligence reporting requests
+* Partnered with Finance and HR teams to develop and implement an acquisition dashboard, resulting in earning trust from key stakeholders and several future requests for business intelligence reporting

 * Lead Agile transformation on my team to manage how we do work by using Jira Kanban/Sprint boards and cultivating best practices for ticket writing, which led to a 60% increase in team productivity and agile environment